Unveiling CSRD – its ripple effect on transport and logistics

 The concept of double materiality

-Materiality means the material impact of the environment on company operations, and vice versa, the impact of company operations on people and the environment (see Figure 3).
+Materiality means the material impact of the environment on company operations, and vice versa, the impact of company operations on people and the environment.
 This two-side impact consideration is called the “double materiality” CSRD approach.

-The final example illustrates that the climate change section of the CSRD concerns the majority of companies, since pretty much any company that is operating assets is generating GHG emissions (either directly or indirectly through its supply chain).
+The final example illustrates that, since pretty much any company that is operating assets is generating GHG emissions (either directly or indirectly through its supply chain), the climate change section of CSRD concerns the majority of companies.

 The double materiality assessment of CSRD